deafelimuplus/sign-language-dictionary-tutorial/README.md

-# Build Sign Language Dictionary Bot for Facebook Messenger using Messenger API in Node.js
+# Building Sign Language Dictionary Bot for Facebook Messenger in Node.js

 ## Overview
-In this tutorial, we will be building Sign Language Dictionary Bot using Messenger API in Node.js.
+In this tutorial, we will use Messenger API to build Sign Language Dictionary Bot in Node.js.
 It enables users to ask a word for sign language or definition of the word.
-You maybe check and try it out [Sign Language Dictionary Bot](https://www.messenger.com/t/SLDictionaryBot) on Facebook Messenger.
+You can check and try it out [Sign Language Dictionary Bot](https://www.messenger.com/t/SLDictionaryBot) on Facebook Messenger.
 See the below demo

 ![Sign Language Dictionary Demo](https://github.com/deafelimuplus/sign-language-dictionary-tutorial/blob/main/images/demoSignLanguageDictionary.gif)